Explainer: Britain's 'Super Saturday' Brexit showdown in parliament

 Other options include collapsing his government so that others can take control of Brexit negotiations.

-Parliament will sit from 0830 GMT on Saturday Oct.
-19 - the first time since April 3, 1982 when it discussed the Argentine invasion of the Falkland Islands.
+Parliament began sitting at 0830 GMT on Saturday - the first time since April 3, 1982 when it discussed the Argentine invasion of the Falkland Islands.

 Johnson will make a statement to lawmakers, after which there will be a debate and then a vote.
 The debate was originally scheduled to last 90 minutes, but is no longer time-limited.